OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

           if( out_array->release )
               out_array->release(out_array)

-  The out_schema, if non null, should be freed similarly, as documented in GetRecordBatchSchema().

-The corresponding C functions, OGR_L_GetRecordBatchSchema and OGR_L_GetNextRecordBatch, are added.

 Other remarks
 -------------

-Using directly (as a producer or a consumer), the ArrowArray is admitedly not trivial, and requires good intimacy with the Arrow C data interface and columnar array specifications, to know, in which buffer of an array, data is to be read, which data type void* buffers should be cast to, how to use buffers that contain
+Using directly (as a producer or a consumer) a ArrowArray is admitedly not trivial, and requires good intimacy with the Arrow C data interface and columnar array specifications, to know, in which buffer of an array, data is to be read, which data type void* buffers should be cast to, how to use buffers that contain